xforever1313/shendrick.net/index.md

 comments: false
 ---

-## Welcome!
+## Welcome

 My name is Seth!

 * I graduated from RIT with a B.S. in Computer Engineering in 2014.
 * I currently work at L3Harris Technologies in Rochester, NY as a Software Engineer, where I write Automated Tests.
 * My favorite programming language is C#.
 * My favorite color is green.
+* My amateur radio call sign is [K2SRH](https://www.qrz.com/db/K2SRH).

 You can find more of me on the internet by clicking on the links on the sidebar.